virtual-labs/exp-tcp-au/experiment/procedure.md

 ### Procedure

 1. Student has to enter a random four digit number which indicates the beginning of the sequence numbers(SYN) for data to be transmitted by Client A.
-2. Click “Begin” to start the experiment.
+2. Click "Go to Experiment" button to go to main experiment from visualisation, then click “Begin” to start the experiment.
 3. Observe the packet being sent from client to server.
 4. Enter a random four digit number which will be the server's random sequence number and click on continue.
 5. Observe the response from the server which includes the SYN number for the server, and the acknowledgment number acknowledging the client (ACK)